A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Results

 \subsection{PAH Compactness related to Other Galaxy Physical Parameters}

-In this section, we investigate the presence of a correlation between the correlation between the dust-to-stellar compactness ratio and other physical parameters of galaxies.
+In this section, we investigate the correlation between the dust-to-stellar compactness ratio and other physical parameters of galaxies.
 By doing so, we aim to study the physical processes responsible for galaxy structures, e.g., the growth of bulges.